krishnasrihari/auto-session-timeout-warning/README.md

     $ gem install auto-session-timeout-warning

 ## Usage
-Add jquery and jquery-ui on your application.js file
+Add jquery and jquery-ui on your application.js file, set the current_user helper method in application controller if its not yet defined

-and follow all usage steps as for https://github.com/pelargir/auto-session-timeout.
+and follow all steps as for https://github.com/pelargir/auto-session-timeout.

 Check below configuration for warning message

-## Current user
-* current_user must be defined

 ## Warning message Configuration
     <html>